-If you are a resident/national of the above list, you do not need to apply for a Spanish work visa.
+If you are a resident/national on the above list, you do not need to apply for a Spanish work visa.
 You just need to register with the officials.
-Yet, if you are not among the list, you have to apply for a work visa.
+Yet, if you are not on the list, you have to apply for a work visa.
 Also, you must apply for a work permit.
 Remember that you apply for a Spain work visa from outside of the country.
-When you entered Spain through its work visa, apply for the work permit.
+When you entered Spain through its work visa, apply for a work permit.

 Who is Eligible for a Spain Work Visa?